conestack/node/README.rst

 ``node`` ships with some "ready-to-import-and-use" nodes.

 An unordered node.
-This can be used as base for trees where oder of items doesn't matter::
+This can be used as base for trees where order of items doesn't matter::

     >>> from node.base import BaseNode